phillipakhn/CPSC-597-Project/README.md

 - Network traffic can be captured using tools such as Wireshark and saved in PCAP format.
 - PCAP files are automatically processed and converted into feature-based CSV format within the pipeline via CICFlowMeter.
+- All code in `cicflowmeter/` was obtained from https://pypi.org/project/cicflowmeter/

 ---